Social protection statistics - family and children benefits

 Distribution by type of benefit

-Note that expenditure on lump-sum cash benefits did not follow the overall trend, with clear rises and falls over the period.
-This is because the amounts concerned are relatively small and significant changes at EU level can arise in response to changes in benefits in particular Member States.
-For example, the rise between 2003 and 2004 and the subsequent fall in 2006 are primarily driven by changes in expenditure in France – first an increase in expenditure on birth grants and other lump-sum benefits followed by a decline in expenditure on other lump-sum benefits.
-Similarly, the rise between 2006 and 2009 and subsequent fall between 2009 and 2011 are primarily driven by changes in expenditure on birth grants in Spain.
+As noted, expenditure on lump sum cash benefits followed a fluctuating pattern of development.
+This resulted, at least in part, from the relatively small overall level of expenditure, with substantial changes for the EU aggregate often reflecting a specific change in benefits in one of the Member States.
+For example, the rise in expenditure between 2003 and 2004 and the subsequent fall in 2006 were primarily driven by changes in expenditure in France — at first, an increase in expenditure on birth grants and other lump sum benefits, then a decline in expenditure for other lump sum benefits.
+Similarly, the rise between 2006 and 2009 and subsequent fall between 2009 and 2011 may be linked primarily to changes in expenditure for birth grants in Spain.

 Distribution by detailed benefit type

-Expenditure at EU level increased between 2000 and 2013 for all detailed types of family/children benefits except for lump-sum parental leave (-79.0 %), home help (-63.6 %) and other lump-sum benefits (-9.0 %).
-In the case of the former it is important to note that periodic parental leave benefits increased by 15 % over the same period, more than compensating for the decline in expenditure on the lump-sum counterpart (see Table 1).
-This is probably linked to the promotion of family-friendly policies and the general trend to allow longer periods of parental leave, which may be more effectively supported through periodic rather than lump-sum payments.
+In real terms, EU-27 (excluding Bulgaria and Croatia) expenditure increased between 2000 and 2017 for all detailed types of family/children benefits except for parental leave (-69.1 %), home help (-64.3 %) and other lump sum benefits (-12.3 %).
+In the case of the first of these it is important to note that periodic parental leave benefits increased by 25.7 % over the same period, more than compensating for the overall decline in expenditure on lump sum benefits (see Table 1).
+This is probably linked to the promotion of family-friendly policies and a general development towards longer periods of parental leave, which may be more effectively supported through periodic rather than lump sum payments.

-The rise in expenditure on child day care is not unexpected since European employment policy has strongly emphasised the importance of affordable childcare in allowing both parents to work (if they want to) while raising children.
-Indeed, expenditure on child day care grew in all countries for which data are available except the Czech Republic, Denmark and the United Kingdom.
-In Denmark, expenditure rose in absolute terms at market prices but declined slightly when expressed in constant prices.
+The rise in expenditure on child day care is perhaps unsurprising given that EU employment policy has strongly encouraged the importance of affordable childcare in allowing parents to work (if they want to) while raising a family.
+Indeed, total expenditure on child day care grew in all of the EU Member States for which data are available except Czechia (where it fell from EUR 390 000 to zero), Estonia and Ireland (where there was no expenditure on child day care benefits in either 2000 or 2017).

 Distribution by application of means-testing